 Professional Practice II—Population Health (N488RN)

 Population Health II synthesizes theory and research related to population-focused nursing care, with emphasis on the health of aggregates within organizations, neighborhoods, and communities.
 Concepts covered include the care coordination, community/population, emergency preparedness, and global health.
 Community health leadership is also discussed.
-3 credit hours Prerequisite: N486.
+Prerequisite: N486.

 Professional Practices Practicum and Project—Population Health (N489RN)

 Population Health Practicum and Project synthesizes theory, research, and practice related to population-focused nursing care, with emphasis on the health of families and aggregates within communities.
 Concepts covered include integration of previously discussed theories of population health.
-Emphasis is on assisting communities, organizations, and neighborhoods to reach optimal health.
+Emphasis is on assisting communities, organizations, and neighborhoods to each optimal health.
 The project is completed in collaboration with a community agency.
-3 credit hours.
 May be repeated if needed for 1-3 credit hours with permission of course faculty.
 Prerequisites: N487, N488.